mjrgh/PinscapePico/Guides/MMA8451Q-Setup.md

 the wiring.
 If you used pins that are labeled as I2C1 pins in the Pico diagram, change this to `i2c1` instead.

-If your LIS3DH board has its own pull-up resistors built-in, which many of these boards do, you can omit the `pullup: true` part.
+If your MMA8451Q board has its own pull-up resistors built-in, which many of these boards do, you can omit the `pullup: true` part.
 But it doesn't usually do any harm to include it one way or the other.
 An I2C bus *always* requires pull-up resistors on those lines, so most boards include them, but some leave it up to you to provide them to give you more flexibility in choosing the resistor size (which matters more when you have several devices attached to the bus).

-The second section sets up the LIS3DH unit itself.
+The second section sets up the MMA8451Q unit itself.

 ```
-lis3dh: {
+mma8451q: {
    i2c: 0,        // which I2C unit you're using - 0 if you connected the device to I2C0 pins, 1 for I2C1 pins
-   addr: 0x18,    // the chip's I2C address - 0x18 if you connected SDO/SA0 to GND, 0x19 if you connected it to 3V3 OUT
+   addr: 0x1D,    // the chip's I2C address - 0x1C if you connected "A" (SA0) to GND, 0x1D if you connected it to 3V3 OUT or left it unconnected
    interrupt: 22, // the GPIO port number where you connected the INTERRUPT (INT or INT1) pin - OMIT IF NOT CONNECTED
    gRange: 2,     // the "g" range to select - 2 selects +/- 2g, which is the most sensitive setting, and usually the best for virtual pinball
 },